"Man of wisdom": Mercy Chinwo's hubby breaks silence amid her saga with Eezeetee

 The song played by the clergy has powerful lyrics about how God does not forget his own.

-Mercy Chinwo's song also stated that she knows the God he serves because he never forgets his own.
+Mercy Chinwo's song also emphasised that she knows the God He serves because He is always faithful to His own.

 Recall that some other music artists also had long-running battles with their managers while they were leaving their record labels.

-Shallipopi had opened up last month about his earning on his former record label.
+Shallipopi had opened up recently about his earnings on his former record label.
 He noted that his record label boss, Damilola Akinwunmi aka Dapper, had broken his trust and wanted to cheat him.

-A few others including Cynthia Morgan and her former record label, North Side Entertainment owned by Jude Okoye had messy falls out after leaving the record label.
+A few others including Cynthia Morgan and her former record label, North Side Entertainment owned by Jude Okoye had a messy fallout after leaving the record label.

 The singer still mentioned her issue with Okoye last year amid his feud with his twin brothers.